Understanding signs and symptoms of ADHD in adulthood

 - Do you ever feel the need to take “drug holidays” or breaks from your medication?

-How much do you know about non-stimulants?
+How much do you know about non-stimulant ADHD treatments?

 Non-stimulants work differently than stimulants to help reduce ADHD symptoms.
 They may take a little longer to be fully effective, but some patients saw results with Qelbree as early as week 2.

-Non-stimulants like Qelbree are a non-controlled substance and have no potential for abuse compared to stimulants
+Non-stimulant ADHD medications like Qelbree are a non-controlled substance and have no potential for abuse compared to stimulants